MacDownApp/macdown-site-django/blog/posts/05-show-hn-macdown.md

 I was a long-time Mou user (since late 2011, I think) before starting MacDown.
 It was fine for the most part, being standard-compliant, steady, good-looking, and simple.
 But that was also the time when I started using GitHub.
 The more I write on GitHub, the more unsatisfied I became.

 Last year (2013) I built my personal website/blog.
 I included a Markdown-based publishing system inspired by [Logdown](http://logdown.com) and [Ghost](https://ghost.org), and started writing even more Markdown documents.
-I demoed some problems I had in a blog post (in Chinese) when I launched MacDown:
+I [illustrated](https://uranusjr.com/blog/post/58/introducing-macdown/) some problems I had in a blog post (in Chinese) when I launched MacDown:

 ![Code block rendering in Mou](http://d.pr/i/oh5B+)